Migrant Children's Project

 Migrant Children's Project publications

 The Migrant Children's Project has published a number of significant research reports, including reports on undocumented migrants in the UK, Growing Up In a Hostile Environment: The rights of undocumented migrant children in the UK; the age assessment process, Happy Birthday?
-Disputing the age of children in the immigration system; and advice provision, Seeking Support (this link takes you to CCLC's website).
+Disputing the age of children in the immigration system; and advice provision, Seeking Support.

 Coram Children's Legal Centre, the Immigration Act 2016 and care leavers